RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 ## Other
 ### StoredResidueSubset

-Creates a residue subset by retrieving a residur subset that has been cached into the current pose by the StoreResidueSubset mover.
+Creates a residue subset by retrieving a residur subset that has been cached into the current pose by the [[StoreResidueSubsetMover]].
 The pose length must be the same as when the subset was store.

     <StoredResidueSubset name=(&string) subset_name=(&string) />